 d1 * (d2 + d3 + … + d8) for grouping when we have multiplication and summing up.
 Applying the same simplification for the other multiplications, we get the following formula:

 Once we have the weight calculated of a given date, we need to check and see if it matches the magical weight we want, in order to know if it should be printed or not.
 Checking can be done using a standard

 if block, taking care to print the date in the correct format.

 To print the dates, we have two options:

 - The first way is to use the

-.ToString(…)method, where we can submit the date format, i.e. whether the days to be printed with a leading zero or not, whether the months to be printed with leading zeros or not, with words or digits, with a short or full name, etc.
+.ToString(…)method, where we can submit the date format, i.e. whether the days will be printed with a leading zero or not, whether the months will be printed with leading zeros or not, in words or digits, with a short or full name, etc.

 - The second option is to take the individual components of the date

-Caution: as we go through the dates from the start year to the end, they will always be arranged in ascending order as per description.
+Caution: as we go through the dates from the start year to the end one, they will always be arranged in ascending order as per the description.

 Finally, if we have not found a date that is eligible, we will have a